xlink91/PersistenceFramework/README.md

 The MongoDbContext need that every entity contains a ```public ObjectId Id { get; set; }``` property.
 You most declare each document collection like a ```private IMongoCollection<Entity> Entity { get; set; }``` property.

-Persistence Framework example for MongoDb
+Persistence Framework simple example for MongoDb

     class Program
     {